AlexanderCowley/BearChat/README.md

 # BearChat
-Chat with bears (an html/css/vanilla js project)
+Chat with bears (an html/css/js project)